SpiderInk/frogteam/README.md

 - If you paste into the prompt text area UI formatting may not work, it will save so just close and open the editor window for now.

 ## Release Notes
+## 0.0.8
+- Icon change

+### 0.0.7
+- Icon change
+- Copy updates in Prompt and Project views
+- Setting all default prompts to active

-### 1.0.0
+### 0.0.6 (and older)
-This is the first version give it try.
-The following has is what you can do.
+This is an early version give it try.
+The following is what you can do.
 - Add Team Members and make sure they align with a prompt
     - You can use openai with API Keys
     - You can use Amazon Bedrock if your environment is logged in